ibois-epfl/augmented-carpentry/paper/paper.md

 ![Dataflow for the functioning of the Augmented Carpentry's feedback system.](fig_feedback-sys.svg){ width=100%}

-## AR rendering  <!-- /150 words -->
+## AR rendering  <!-- 155/150 words -->

-The rendering system combines the captured video frame and virtual objects, such as CAD models and feedback graphics, to create an AR view.
+The rendering system draws two viewports: the main AR view and the 3D viewport.
+The AR view combines the captured image and virtual objects, such as CAD models and feedback graphics, and the 3D viewport allows user to navigate through the entire scene.
+The system mainly consists of the following components:

-Built using OpenGL, the system's core infrastructure is defined in `Renderer.h`.
-After all layers are executed, `RenderMainView()` is called to perform the AR rendering.
-On each frame, the renderer first acquires the captured image from `LayerCamera` and renders it as the background.
-Next, it retrieves the estimated camera position from `LayerSLAM` and updates the model-view-projection matrix for the current view.
-Finally, the renderer iterates through each GO in the `GORegistry` to render the visible objects.
-Each GO maintains a list of `GLObject`s, which manage the OpenGL buffer containing the geometry to be rendered and provide the `Draw()` interface for rendering.

-Text rendering is handled separately via `TextRenderer`.
-To ensure text always faces the screen, rather than floating in 3D space, a special shader and projection are used.
+1. `Renderer.h`: Defines the main logic of the rendering pipeline and manages the necessary attributes.
+2. `Viewport.h`: Manages the sub-frame buffer.
+The Renderer calls the `Activate()` function to switch to the buffer to be rendered.
+3. `GLObject.h`: Manages the OpenGL vertex buffer object containing the geometry to be rendered.
+Each `GO` contains a list of `GLObjects`.
+By calling the `Draw()` function, the content is rendered to the currently active frame buffer.

+Once all the layers are executed, the main thread calls the `Renderer::OnRender()` function, which triggers `RenderMainView()` and `RenderGlobalView()` to render the main AR view and the 3D viewport, respectively.

 ![Dataflow of the rendering system and the pipeline for AR rendering.](fig_AR-rendering.svg){ width=100%}